Numeric Lyndon-based feature embedding of sequencing reads for machine learning approaches: Experiments

-Finally, we have carried out the \emph{Testing on simulated RNA-Seq reads} step by using the \texttt{RF} model trained with the fingerprints from $\CFLICFL\comb$ and $T=20$.
-We have obtained a precision of $0.85$, a recall of $0.42$, and a F-score of $0.55$.
-Such results are related to the presence of sequencing errors in the simulated RNA-Seq reads datasets, since we remind that changes in the sequences lead to corrupted fingerprints, which differ from those used during the training of the classifier.
+Finally, we carried out a classification test over the set of the simulated RNA-Seq reads by using the best classifier obtained in task T1, that is, the \texttt{RF} model trained with the fingerprints from $\CFLICFL\comb$ and $T=20$, obtaining a precision of $0.85$, a recall of $0.42$ and an F-score of $0.55$.
+The presence of sequencing errors in the simulated reads leads to fingerprints, which differ from those used during the training of the classifier.